axelarnetwork/axelar-contract-deployments/sui/README.md

 ### Mint Coin

-Mint coins for a given coin type via the coin's symbol (or using options for coins not saved in config)
+Mint coins for the given symbol on Sui.
+The token must be deployed on Sui first.

 Command:
 ```bash